Tickets for Day Out With Thomas will go on sale in March.

 Since Thomas the Tank Engine left the depot more than 70 years ago, this Really Useful Engine and his Island of Sodor friends have chugged their way into the hearts of preschoolers and grownups worldwide.
 Based on The Railway Series of classic stories authored by a father who loved trains and wanted a shared experience with his son, Thomas & Friends™ is a rite of passage that inspires the imagination while teaching life lessons of friendship, exploration and cooperation.

-Your Tweetsie Railroad Day Out With Thomas™ ticket is valid for park admission and includes one train ride with Thomas the Tank Engine, as well as a variety of Thomas & Friends themed entertainment, including the opportunity to have your photo taken with Sir Topham Hatt, the Controller of the Railway on the Island of Sodor.
+Your Tweetsie Railroad Day Out With Thomas™ ticket is valid for a full-day park admission and includes one train ride with Thomas the Tank Engine, as well as a variety of Thomas & Friends themed entertainment, including the opportunity to have your photo taken with Sir Topham Hatt, the Controller of the Railway on the Island of Sodor.

 Due to the popularity of Day Out With Thomas, advance ticket purchase is highly recommended.
 It is not uncommon for events to sell out.
 When purchasing tickets you will be asked to select a specific date and time for your ride with Thomas.
 Your ticket is valid for park admission only for that date and for the train ride at that specific time.
 However, please feel free to arrive at the railroad earlier than your train ride time, because there are many other activities your family can enjoy here at Tweetsie Railroad's Wild West Theme Park!